Job description

 So:

 There are no formal education requirements for this role.
 As long as you can show us you have the skills we don’t mind where you got them from!
 Also important to us is your potential to learn and grow in the role so even if you don’t have 100% of the skills listed we want to hear from you.
+If you have any questions about the role and whether or not you are a good fit please email dora@neweconomyorganisers.org to have a chat.

 How to apply

-Dates:Application deadline: 12 April 2026, 11.59pm
+Application deadline: 28th June 2026, 11.59pm

-Interview dates: First round of interviews: 28th April and 29th April 2026 Second round of interviews: 6th May 2026
+Interview dates: First round of interviews: 8th & 9th July 2026, second round of interviews: 14th July 2026

 We will treat the data you provide in your application in accordance with our Privacy Policy.